mal-lang/enterpriseLang/enterpriselang probabilities/privilegeEscalationTacticWorkInProgress.md

 This needs a probability distribution.

-This is the third technique I believe that is "similar to process injection".
+Note : This is the third technique I believe that is "similar to process injection".
 Maybe we could assume that all those techniques have the same probability (at least as a first approximation).

 ### Launch Daemon